 NumPy is open source and the full text of its licensing terms can be found at http://projects.scipy.org/numpy/browser/branches/1.5.x/LICENSE.txt?rev=8675.

 Since NumPy is a Python package, both the package itself and Python should ideally be compiled using the same compiler (i.e. GNU or Intel C/C++ compilers).
-The default Python on Stokes or Stoney were compiled with GCC, hence loading the module "numpy-gnu" will be compatible with the default Python on either system.
-However, the modules called "numpy-intel" are only compatible with specific versions of Python, compiled by ICHEC, that are available via the module "python-intel".
+The default Python on Fionn is compiled with GCC, hence loading the module "numpy/gcc" will be compatible with the default Python on either system.
+However, the modules called "numpy/intel" are only compatible with specific versions of Python, compiled by ICHEC, that are available via the module "python/intel".

-To use NumPy with the default Python installed on the system: (only on Stokes as of 03 Sep 2010)
+To use NumPy with default python2 installed on fionn: